Simplice94/Projet-IENR-AFRO-ULAVAL/README.md

 ## Licensing

-Clearly define the license under which the repository's work is shared.
-(Example: This project is licensed under the MIT License - see the LICENSE.md file for details.)
+This project is licensed under the MIT License - see the LICENSE.md file for details.)

 ## Citing & Acknowledgement